GSA/challenges-and-prizes/_historical-challenges/a-bill-you-can-understand-design-and-innovation-challenge.md

 winner-solution-title-9: ''
 memberIdeaSubmissionAllowed: false
 showTitle: true
-description: 'This Challenge engages those in the health care community working on these issues, as well as new players from other industries, such as human-centered design and digital tech, to help in redesigning the “Medical Bill” or the “Medical Billing Process.”
-“A Bill You Can Understand” design and innovation challenge will invite participants to design a medical bill that is easier to understand, as well as reinvent cost of care estimation and the medical billing journey with the goal of improving the patient financial experience.
+description: '<p>This Challenge engages those in the health care community working on these issues, as well as new players from other industries, such as human-centered design and digital tech, to help in redesigning the “Medical Bill” or the “Medical Billing Process.” </p><p>   “A Bill You Can Understand” design and innovation challenge will invite participants to design a medical bill that is easier to understand, as well as reinvent cost of care estimation and the medical billing journey with the goal of improving the patient financial experience.
 Participants will be asked